CliveC99/project-2-quiz/README.md

 # Features
 * Username Section - This allows the user to input a name using a submit button.
+* No Username - Alert for no username.
 * Start Button - The start button brings up the questions.
 * Rules Button - The rules button brings up the rules of the quiz.
 * Next Button - The next button brings the user to the next question.